By Marlee Moore

 The group has developed scores of leaders for Alabama agriculture, including statewide elected officials, legislators, and Alabama Farmers Federation board members and presidents, including current President Jimmy Parnell and his predecessor, Jerry Newby.

-Fayette County organized Alabama’s first Young People’s county committee in 1957, shortly after the state program was formed to develop leadership skills in 18- to 28-year-old farmers.
+Fayette County organized Alabama’s first Young People’s county committee in 1957, shortly after the state program was formed to develop leadership skills in 18- to 28-year-old farmers in 1956.

 Successive groups formed in Walker, Calhoun, Houston and Montgomery counties in 1959.
 Throughout the years, young farmers in all 67 counties have been active.
 The Young People’s Program was renamed Young Farmers in 1968.